-While your drinking water meets EPA's standard for fluoride, it is important to be aware that high amounts may cause cosmetic dental problem that could affect children under nine years of age.
-At low levels, fluoride can help prevent cavities, but children drinking water containing more than 2 milligrams per liter (mg/L) of fluoride may develop cosmetic discoloration of their permanent teeth called dental fluorosis.
+While your drinking water meets EPA's maximum contaminant standard 4 milligrams per liter (mg/L) for fluoride, it does not meet the secondary limit of 2 mg/L. It is important to be aware that high amounts may cause cosmetic dental problem that could affect children under nine years of age.
+At low levels, fluoride can help prevent cavities, but children drinking water containing more than 2 mg/L of fluoride may develop cosmetic discoloration of their permanent teeth called dental fluorosis.
 Dental fluorosis, in its moderate or severe forms, may result in a brown staining and/or pitting of permanent teeth.
 This problem occurs only in developing teeth before they erupt from the gums.
 Children under nine should be provided with alternative sources of drinking water or water that has been treated to remove the fluoride to avoid the possibility of staining and pitting of their permanent teeth.
 You may also want to contact your dentist about proper use of fluoride-containing products by young children.
 Older children and adults may safely drink the water.
-The AF is required to notify you when the fluoride levels in your drinking water exceed 2 mg/L because of the above described cosmetic dental problems.
-Drinking water containing more than 4 mg/L of fluoride (EPA's drinking water standard) can increase your risk of developing bone disease.
+The AF is required to notify you when the fluoride levels in your drinking water exceed 2 mg/L because of the above-described cosmetic dental problems.
+Drinking water containing more than 4 mg/L of fluoride can increase your risk of developing bone disease.
 Cannon AFB drinking water does not contain more than 4 mg/L of fluoride.
 Cannon AFB continues to monitor fluoride levels and will inform you if the fluoride concentration exceeds 4 mg/L. Fluoride contamination is rarely due to human activity.
 It occurs naturally in some areas and is found in high concentrations in our source water.